GuanceCloud/guance-docs/docs/en/scene/visual-chart/overview-chart.md

 ## Application Scenarios

-The overview graph of the guance cloud is used to display the resultant values of a metric.
+The overview graph of the Guance is used to display the resultant values of a metric.
 For example, you can view the CPU usage for the last 15 minutes.

 ## Chart Search